 For 2021, the A penalty is increasing to $225 per month ($2,700 annually) per employee that is not offered minimum essential coverage minus the first 30 employees.
 The Penalty B amount for 2021 is $338.33 per month ($4,060 annualized) for every employee not offered minimum value coverage that also goes to the healthcare exchange and receives a tax credit.
 The B Penalty is capped at the full cost of the A Penalty, so the fine for the B Penalty can never be higher than the fine for the A Penalty.
 Investing in MEC plans could ultimately save your organization money in the long run while simultaneously giving your employees peace of mind knowing they have access to basic preventive care.

-In short, MEC plans protect ALEs from Penalty A because they provide minimum coverage in accordance with the ACA.
+In short, minimum essential coverage plans protect ALEs from Penalty A because they provide minimum coverage in accordance with the ACA.
 They also protect ALEs from Penalty B because this type of penalty occurs if an employee is not offered affordable minimum value coverage and enters the individual exchange (thereby receiving a tax credit to help pay for coverage).
 When an employee is enrolled in an MEC plan, he/she no longer qualifies for public exchange-related tax credits.

 What Is Covered With A Minimum Essential Coverage Health Plan